-- Overall, we rate the Mackinac Center for Public Policy Right-Center biased based on editorial positions that strongly favor free market Libertarianism.
-We also rate them Mostly Factual in reporting rather than High due to a lack of transparency with funding, a failed fact check and somewhat misleading positions regarding climate change.
+- Overall, we rate the Mackinac Center for Public Policy Right-Center biased based on editorial positions that strongly favor free-market Libertarianism.
+We also rate them as Mostly Factual in reporting rather than High due to a lack of transparency with funding, a failed fact check, and somewhat misleading positions regarding climate change.

 Factual Reporting: MOSTLY FACTUAL

 Press Freedom Rating: MOSTLY FREE

 Media Type: Organization/Foundation

 Traffic/Popularity: Minimal Traffic

 Founded in 1987, The Mackinac Center for Public Policy is an American non-profit Libertarian-leaning free-market think tank headquartered in Midland, Michigan.
 It is the largest state-based free-market think tank in the United States.
 The current Chairman is Clifford Taylor.

 The Mackinac Center is a nonprofit, tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code.
 According to their about page, the Mackinac Center “neither seeks nor accepts any government funding.
 It enjoys the support of foundations, individuals, and businesses who share a concern for Michigan’s future and recognize the important role of free markets and economic liberty.”
 However, it lacks transparency by not listing top donors.
 Some known donors are Dow Chemical, Cornerstone Foundation, and the Charles G. Koch Foundation.